isw4/AI02-Tridirectional_Search/README.md

 This assignment is due on Bonnie and Canvas on September 23th, 2018 by 11:59PM UTC-12 (Anywhere on Earth).
 The deliverables for the assignment are:

 • All functions completed in `search_submission.py`

+• One-page report named `report-{GT username}.pdf` to be submitted on canvas.
+Example: "report-jdoe3.pdf" if your GT username is "jdoe3".

 **Only the final submission will be used for grading purposes.
 We cannot use your "best" submission out of all submissions.**